 And, as usual, the Coyotes gave up a late goal to make it interesting, this one by Colin Wilson with just under 6 minutes left.

-Phoenix has become accustomed to seat-of-their-pants victories, though, and they pulled out another one, nearly getting an empty-net goal by Smith before setting off a raucous celebration on the ice rink surrounded by desert.
+But Phoenix held on to pull out another victory, nearly getting an empty-net goal by Smith before setting off a raucous celebration on the ice rink surrounded by desert.

 Next up for the Coyotes are the Los Angeles Kings, the first No. 8 seed to knock off Nos.
 1 and 2 in the same playoffs.

 “We’ve learned a lot as a group who we are and every guy has contributed in the series and the playoffs,” said Smith, who stopped 32 shots.
 “It’s been different guys in different series and it’s been a big part of our success.”